spacexjedi/evil_reddit/README.md

 # evil_reddit
-A clone of Reddit with springboot.
+A Reddit clone with springboot.